google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-routing.md

 The main things to note from the above is:

-- The type of request is important.
-    - By default, Routes are registered for 'GET' requests.
+- The method of request is important.
+By default, Routes are registered for 'GET' requests.
 If you wish to intercept other types of requests, you’ll need to specify the method.

 - The order of the Route registration is important.
-    - If multiple Routes are registered that could handle a request, the Route that is registered first will be used to respond to the Request.
+If multiple Routes are registered that could handle a request, the Route that is registered first will be used to respond to the request.

-There are a few ways to register a route, you can use callbacks, regular expressions or Route instances each of which we’ll look at next.
+There are a few ways to register a route: you can use callbacks, regular expressions or Route instances.

 ## Matching and Handling in Routes